rebecavalverde/help-docs/docs/en/edu/review-assignments.md

 ---
-title: Review assignments and give feedback
+title: Review and grade assignments
-description: Discover how you can easily review your Flat for Education assignments and give feedback
+description: Discover how you can easily review your Flat for Education assignments and grade students' work
 nav: edu
 pid: reviews
 permalink: en/education/review-assignments-activities.html